-- Level of inspection of high risk premises increased from 50% to 94% - SFBB project implemented and training days held. - Ongoing development of food safety section web pages.
+- Level of intervention of high risk premises for food hygiene improved from 94% to 97% - Five SFBB training days held - Ongoing development of food safety section web pages - Two successful prosecutions of food business undertaken for food hygiene offences

-7.3 Areas for Improvement 2008/09
+7.3 Areas for Improvement 2009/10

-The following areas of service development have been identified for 2008/09: -
+The following areas of service development have been identified for 2009/10: - completion of the SFBB project.

-- Improve level of food hygiene inspection of high risk premises to 95%. - Consolidate the progress made in food businesses following the successful completion of the SFBB project.
+- Attempt to improve level of food hygiene intervention of high risk premises to 100%. - Consolidate the progress made in food businesses following the successful

-- Prepare for the introduction of a 'Scores on the Doors' scheme for food premises within Gwynedd.
-This will build on the experiences of those authorities that are already piloting a FSA scheme or those who have successfully introduced their own scheme based on similar principles. - Undertake customer satisfaction survey for relevant food service areas.
+- Introduce a 'Scores on the Doors' scheme for food premises within Gwynedd adopting the FSA scheme. - Undertake customer satisfaction survey for relevant food service areas.